GenAI for staff

 My unit has its own guidelines – what should I follow?

-Some units, programs and departments may classify certain type of data (e.g. schedules) as higher risk than UBC’s general standards.
+Some units, programs and departments may classify certain types of data (e.g. schedules) as higher risk than UBC’s general standards.
 This is especially true in the Faculty of Medicine, where health-related data is common.
 In such cases, follow the specific guidelines set by your unit, even if they are more restrictive than UBC-wide policies.

 Framework for GenAI in Education: UBC Faculty of Medicine’s principles and recommendations for integrating GenAI into educational practices: https://facdev.med.ubc.ca/resource/ubc-faculty-of-medicine-framework-for-generative-artificial-intelligence-ai-in-education/